Height: Males (71-76cm) – Females (68-71cm)

 Greyhounds as Pets

 Your greyhound may take a couple of weeks to adjust to family life.
-All they have ever known is a tin shed with a running pen at the bottom of the paddock.
+All they have ever known is a kennel with a running pen at the bottom of the paddock.

 The greyhound needs an even tempered, gentle but firm loving owner who knows how to consistently communicate the rules of the home.
 A greyhound who knows his place in his pack and what is expected of him is a happy greyhound.